GPU-Accelerated Cuckoo Filter

 src/ - Example applications

-benchmark/ - benchmarks
+benchmarks/ - benchmarks

 tests/ - Unit tests